dxc-technology/halstack-react/lib/src/slider/readme.md

     <tr>
         <td>onDragEnd: function</td>
         <td></td>
-        <td>This function will be called when the slider changes its value, but only when it stops beign dragged.
+        <td>This function will be called when the slider changes its value, but only when the thumb is released.
 The new value will be passed as a parameter when this function is executed</td>
     </tr>
 </table>